|Riding Style||All Mountain|

 Skidded Turns: It’s not the easiest on you if you get off your game but if you are an accomplished rider you can

-Carving: Man this was fun to lay out a carve on and there is lot’s of poppy camber going underfoot on where you need it.
+Carving: Man this was fun to lay out a carve on and there is lots of poppy camber going underfoot on where you need it.
 I really had a good time laying it over in the flats.

 Speed: It’s got a feel to it that is fine for pointing on most mountains without at the same time being a bitch in uneven snow.
-Yeah there are faster boards but that big nose and tail won’t clown shoe that much on you.
+Yeah, there are faster boards but that big nose and tail won’t clown shoe that much on you.
 We actually thought they would bounce around a lot more.

 Uneven Terrain: Pretty easy to ride some messy chopped up snow and you don’t feel like you are on an unforgiving plank.
 You feel the dampening tech and you don’t feel like you are on fiberglass wrapped around wood.

 Powder: We didn’t get any powder on this board but hope to one day.
 However there only seems to be a minimal set back on board so the early rise in the big ass nose and the .5 set back are the only things keeping it from being a true twin.
-Still it seems like it should be great for directional float when the board is set all the way back.
+Still, it seems like it should be great for a directional float when the board is set all the way back.

 Switch: Much better than we thought.
 You think at first that it’s not going to be easy but it’s pretty doable and the only real issue is there is no rocker in the tail and a good bit of early rise in the nose.
 So pretty easy to ride switch for sure when centered.
-It’s something that won’t take too long to get use to when you own it.
+It’s something that won’t take too long to get used to when you own it.

 Pipe: Yeah we all had a pretty fun time with the Smokin KT-22 in the pipe and it was something we could lap the pipe with.
 Very nice drive from wall to wall and nice pop off the lip.

 Jumps: There is some spring off the tail and it’s got a good feel to it for directional air.
-It’s also very doable landing fakie so it’s kind of one of those boards that prefers directional air a little more but still says take me switch if your feeling it.
+It’s also very doable landing fakie so it’s kind of one of those boards that prefer directional air a little more but still says take me switch if you’re feeling it.
 It’s not an ideal board for spinning off kickers but it can handle jumps of all sizes for sure.